dephell/dephell/docs/cmd-project-validate.md

     + classifiers
     + description
 + "bad name".
 Project name should be normalized.
++ "version should be str"
 + "cannot find Python files for package"
 + "short description is too long".
 Short description should be shorter than 140 chars.
++ "short description is too short".
+Short description should be longer than 10 chars.
++ "no authors specified"
++ "no links specified"
 + "no license specified in classifier"
 + "no development status specified in classifier"
++ "no python version specified in classifier"

 ## Warnings